 There are two ways of performing rhinoplasty, external and internal.
+Procedures do not differ all that much for male patients than they do for female patients:

-Internal rhinoplasty does not use an incision.
+Internal rhinoplasty (or closed rhinoplasty) does not use an incision.
 Instead, the procedure is done directly through the nostrils.
 As there’s no need to cut an incision, swelling is slightly decreased, and the operation time itself is shorter.
 Internal rhinoplasties and external rhinoplasties are about as common as one another for primary procedures.

 Who Is a Good Candidate for a Rhinoplasty?